What is gene therapy?

 A preclinical study in a mouse model of Gaucher disease has shown steady levels and activity of beta-glucocerebrosidase in the spleen, liver, and bone marrow of mice treated with AVR-RD-02.
 A reduction in spleen size was also noted (an enlarged spleen is a symptom of Gaucher disease).

-The company is planning a Phase 1/2 clinical study to evaluate the safety and efficacy of AVR-RD-02 in patients with type 1 Gaucher disease.
-The study aims to recruit eight to 16 patients, ages 16 to 35.
+The company is currently recruiting patients with type 1 Gaucher disease for a Phase 1/2 clinical study to evaluate the safety and efficacy of AVR-RD-02 in patients with type 1 Gaucher disease.
+The study aims to recruit up to 16 patients, ages 16 to 35 at a location in Canada or Australia.
+Initial results after three months in the first patient showed a decrease in two biomarkers for Gaucher disease and no serious adverse events.

 A multinational research team led by scientists from University College London designed AAV9-GBA and conducted a study in mouse and monkey models of Gaucher disease to generate a steady production of beta-glucocerebrosidase.
 In both models, AAV9-GBA was delivered directly into the brain of a fetus in utero.
 The treated mice lived for at least 18 weeks after birth while the non-treated ones survived for 15 days.